Cray-HPE/docs-csm/operations/validate_csm_health.md

 These checks require that the [Cray CLI is configured](#cray-command-line-interface) on all worker NCNs.

-If `ncn-m001` is the PIT node, run these checks on `ncn-m001`, otherwise run them from any NCN.
+If `ncn-m001` is the PIT node, then run these checks on `ncn-m001`; otherwise run them from any NCN.

-There are multiple Goss test suites available that cover a variety of subsystems.
-The platform health checks are defined in the test suites `ncn-healthcheck` and `ncn-kubernetes-checks`.

 1. Specify the `admin` user password for the management switches in the system.

-    This is required for the `ncn-healthcheck` test.
+    This is required for the `ncn-healthcheck` tests.

     > `read -s` is used to prevent the password from being written to the screen or the shell history.

     ```bash
-    linux# read -s SW_ADMIN_PASSWORD
+    ncn/pit# read -s SW_ADMIN_PASSWORD
-    linux# export SW_ADMIN_PASSWORD
+    ncn/pit# export SW_ADMIN_PASSWORD
     ```

 1. Run the NCN health checks.

     ```bash
-    ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-healthcheck
+    ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-healthcheck | tee ncn-healthcheck.log
     ```

+    The following command will extract the test totals for the various nodes:

+    ```bash
+    ncn/pit# grep "Total Test" ncn-healthcheck.log
+    ```

 1. Run the Kubernetes checks.

     ```bash
-    ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-kubernetes-checks
+    ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-kubernetes-checks | tee ncn-kubernetes-checks.log
+    ```

+    The following command will extract the test totals for the various nodes:

+    ```bash
+    ncn/pit# grep "Total Test" ncn-kubernetes-checks.log
     ```

 1. Review results.